mat0606/calm_301/calm_windows_ad/calm_windows_ad.rst

 With the Windows10 service icon selected in the workspace window, scroll to the top of the **Configuration Panel**, click **Package**.
 Name the Package as **WIN_PACKAGE**, and then click the **Configure install** button.

-On the Blueprint Canvas section, a **Package Install** field will pop up next to the Windows10 Service tile:
+On the Blueprint Canvas section, a **Package Install** field will pop up next to the Windows Service tile:

 .. figure:: images/windows51.png